Birmingham Public Schools: The Modern Era

 Three elementary schools were built in the 1920s: Adams, Pierce and Quarton.
 All have similar architectural details representative of the period, including brick exteriors, banks of tall windows and limestone trim.

 - Adams School (1921): Adams and Ridgedale.
 Named for the Adams family, who owned Shadyside Farm nearby.
-Originally served K-6th graders but in 1925 was expanded to accommodate junior high grades (7th -9th).
+Originally served K-6th graders but in 1925 was expanded to accommodate junior high grades; by the 1950s, only 7th graders attended.
 Closed in 1980, now part of the private Roeper School.

 - Pierce School (1924): Named for Pierce Street on the west side of the property.
 Continues to operate as a PreK-5th grade public school.